CatPerry/infinite-scroll-table-using-react-and-vanilla-javascript/README.md

 This is an infinite scroll/lazy load table built in React without the use of any common react table libraries.
 It utilizes the JavaScript `intersecitonObserver` API to implement infinite scroll; `lodash` for column sorting; and an NPM package called `react-column-resizer` is modifed and used here to resize columns.

+## Behavior

+**As you scroll, new names are fetched in chunks of 10 and added to the sorted list, maintaining the correct order throughout.**

+**Header remains sticky on top of view window for easy access, changing of sort order.**

 ## Available Scripts

 In the project directory `simple-app/`, run: